 - Hazing, bullying, or cyberbullying in any form. - Use of pornography in any form.
-Possession of any item(s) that supports or promotes sexual activity. - Use of electronic devices of any kind, including cell phones, iPods, or earbuds, while working, or while in classes. - Inappropriate use of computers, the computer system, or other electronic devices (see also Technology Acceptable Use Policy). - Disseminating unauthorized or indecent photos by any means. - Sexting: "The uses of any digital technology, or other device, to send, disseminate, or forward any image containing sexually explicit photos, videos, or other imagery, of another person, whether or not that person is enrolled at the school, or the distribution by such means of any indecent language or material." - Violations of the Technology Acceptable Use Policy. - Using, possessing, or supplying tobacco in any form. - Using, possessing, or supplying prescription medication without the knowledge of the dean. - Using, possessing, or supplying vaporizers, vape pens, or e-cigarettes. - Possessing any drug or vape paraphernalia. - Provoking or participating in a fight. - Willful disrespect, disobedience, or non-cooperation with staff or delegated authority. - Promoting atheistic or spiritualistic ideas, experimenting with or possessing any occult music, literature, paraphernalia, cards, or role-playing games.
-Move to technology: - Using texting or social networking to bully, harass, stalk, or intimidate. - Dishonesty, including theft, falsifying legal records, willful deception, and/or cheating (see also Academic Integrity Policy). - Making, possessing, or using unauthorized keys or lock picks, carding doors or forcing entry through a locked entrance, entering or leaving a room or building by means other than the regular entrances.
+Possession of any item(s) that supports or promotes sexual activity. - Using, possessing, or supplying tobacco in any form. - Using, possessing, or supplying prescription medication without the knowledge of the dean. - Using, possessing, or supplying vaporizers, vape pens, or e-cigarettes. - Possessing any drug or vape paraphernalia. - Provoking or participating in a fight. - Willful disrespect, disobedience, or non-cooperation with staff or delegated authority. - Promoting atheistic or spiritualistic ideas, experimenting with or possessing any occult music, literature, paraphernalia, cards, or role-playing games.
+Move to technology: - Dishonesty, including theft, falsifying legal records, willful deception, and/or cheating (see also Academic Integrity Policy). - Making, possessing, or using unauthorized keys or lock picks, carding doors or forcing entry through a locked entrance, entering or leaving a room or building by means other than the regular entrances. - Willful destruction or vandalism of school property or the property of others. - Tampering with lights, surveillance cameras, wiring, telephones, fire alarm systems, and/or electrical equipment.

-- Entering any locked premise by carding doors, picking lock, forceful entry, etc. - Willful destruction or vandalism of school property or the property of others. - Tampering with lights, surveillance cameras, wiring, telephones, fire alarm systems, and/or electrical equipment. - Leaving the dorm and/or school premises without obtaining the dean's approval or falsifying dorm passes. - Sexual harassment, including inappropriate language or actions (see also Sexual Harassment Policy). - Disseminating ideas or displaying attitudes that undermine the philosophy of Christian education, doctrines of the Seventh-day Adventist Church, or the ideals and objectives of the school. - Displaying or advocating choices that violate Shenandoah standards in electronic communication, online forums, or social media sites. - Using God's name in an irreverent, flippant manner. - Use of profanity, vulgar language, and/or disparaging, and/or discriminatory comments/acts relating to race, national origin, gender, or religion even in jest. - Having and/or consuming caffeine drinks and flesh foods on campus. - Repeated violations of the Dress Code. - Repeated violations of Social Behavior Guidelines.
-Shenandoah has a "hands off" policy. - Violation of Vehicle Use Policies. - Being in an unsupervised or prohibited area without permission. - Being fired from work assignment
+- Leaving the dorm and/or school premises without obtaining the dean's approval or falsifying dorm passes. - Disseminating ideas or displaying attitudes that undermine the philosophy of Christian education, doctrines of the Seventh-day Adventist Church, or the ideals and objectives of the school. - Using God's name in an irreverent, flippant manner. - Use of profanity, vulgar language, and/or disparaging, and/or discriminatory comments/acts relating to race, national origin, gender, or religion even in jest. - Having and/or consuming caffeine drinks and flesh foods on campus. - Violation of Vehicle Use Policies. - Being in an unsupervised or prohibited area without permission. - Being fired from work assignment